 The South Bass Island Lighthouse is currently part of the OSU research facility and its academic staff.
 In 2007, the lighthouse and grounds were opened to the public.
 Later, the university decided to start offering popular tours during the summer.
 Today, the lighthouse is equipped with a modernized replacement light and still provides navigation aids to ships on Lake Erie.

-A barn that was built in 1899 barn and the oil house built in 1897 still occupies places on the property.
+A barn that was built in 1899 barn and the oil house built in 1897 still occupy places on the property.
 Visitors are encouraged to bring a camera as some of the best views of the Lake Can be found here.

 South Bass Island Lighthouse Nearby Points Of Interest

-The lighthouse occupies the most southern end of the island.
+The lighthouse occupies the southern end of the island.
 Nearby Joes Bar is the closest place to grab a bite to eat.
 The nearby Maple Leaf Cemetery is a neat place to walk thru and see some of the family names responsible for Put-in-Bay as you see it today.
-The Put-in-Bay Airport on the way offers helicopter rides and Bi-Plane rides for those seeking a little thrill!.
+The Put-in-Bay Airport on the way offers helicopter rides and Bi-Plane rides for those seeking a little thrill!
 The South Bass Island State Park nearby is a beautiful place to stop for a picnic lunch or a quick dip in the Lake.
 Jet Ski Rentals are located near the public boat ramp, which is free to use.